epurpur/HuggingFace_RAG/README.md

 Here is a step-by-step tutorial video: [RAG+Langchain Python Project: Easy AI/Chat For Your Docs](https://www.youtube.com/watch?v=tcqEUSNCn8I&ab_channel=pixegami).

 ## Difference between Generative and Embedding model (for my understanding)
 This program is using an embedding model, not a generative model.
 The difference is the embedding model does not generate new text while a generative AI model (such as GPT) does create new text.
-The embedding model searches my data for relevant snippets, converts them to a numerical vector, and then gives the response as the most relevant snippets loosely packaged as a response.
+The embedding model searches my data for relevant snippets, converts them to a numerical vector (which captures the meaning), and then gives the response as the most relevant snippets loosely packaged as a response.

 all-MiniLM-L6-v2 is the embedding part of the model that finds the most relevant chunks of text to feed the writer FLAN-T5 is the generative part of the model that writes the answer